The frame number is stamped on the left side of steering head tube

 It's best to keep the original sticker even if it's shabby, something is only original once.

-If you have a replacement frame, repaired or pitted frame then Powering coating is the way to go!
+If you have a replacement frame, a repaired or a pitted frame then Powering coating is the way to go!

-Thousands of replacement frames were made & available at dealers, you can find NOS replacement frames today.
+Thousands of replacement frames were made & available to buy at dealers, you can still find NOS replacement frames today.

 1973-1975 Z1 frames Weigh 36 lbs 9.5 oz.
 They are noticeably different from the 1976 KZ900.

-They have different part numbers to assure you buy the correct frame for your bike.
+They also have different part numbers to assure you buy the correct frame for your bike.

 Customizations like Choppers, bobbers, drag bikes, cafe racers, do not increase value, it lowers value.